Workshop program

 14:00–16:00 — Future directions and Cooperation

-- Roundtable Discussion: How to build a simulation program
+- Roundtable Discussion: How to build a simulation programme

 - Facilitated small group workshop – implementation plans